 We now define the function $r$ which generates the output at different stages of the generator (red blocks in Fig.~\ref{fig:arch}), where the output corresponds to different downsampled versions of the final output image.
 We model $r$ simply as a (\texttt{1x1}) convolution which converts the intermediate convolutional activation volume into images.

-In other words, $o_{i}$ is an image synthesized from the output of the $i^{th}$ intermediate layer of the generator.
-Similar to the idea behind progressive growing~\cite{proGAN2018}, $r$ acts as a regularizer, requiring that the learned feature maps be able to be projected directly into RGB space.
+In other words, $o_{i}$ is an image synthesized from the output of the $i^{th}$ intermediate layer of the generator $a_{i}$.
+Similar to the idea behind progressive growing~\cite{proGAN2018}, $r$ can be viewed as a regularizer, requiring that the learned feature maps are able to be projected directly into RGB space.

 Now we move on to defining the discriminator.
 Because the discriminator's final critic loss is a function of not only the final output of the generator $y'$, but also the intermediate outputs $o_{i}$, gradients can flow from the intermediate layers of the discriminator to the intermediate layers of the generator.
 We denote all the components of the discriminator function with the letter $d$.
 We name the final layer of the discriminator (which provides the critic score) $d_{critic}(z')$, and the function which defines the first layer of the discriminator $d^0(y)$ or $d^0(y')$, taking the real image $y$ (true sample) or the highest resolution synthesized image $y'$ (fake sample) as the input.
 Similarly, let $d^j$ represent the intermediate layer function of the discriminator.
 Note that $i$ and $j$ are always related to each other as $j = k - i$.
 Thus, the output activation volume $a'_{j}$ of any $j^{th}$ intermediate layer of the discriminator is defined as: